Nathan772/VideoLinkConverter/README.md

 Choose the "src" folder as the "Sources Root".
 Add the dependecies that are in the folder named :
 "dependencies_for_VideoConverter"
-to enable to use "SpringBoot"
+to enable to use "SpringBoot".
+If it is asked, defined them as "Jar directories".

 In order to run the project,